FlatFilers/demo-agent/src/documents/egressDocument.md

 ## Further documentation

-Read more about getting your data out of Flatfile [here](https://flatfile.com/docs/guides/egress).
+Read more about getting your data out of Flatfile <a href="https://flatfile.com/docs/guides/egress" target="_blank">here</a>.

 ## Learn more about Flatfile by trying our [other demos](https://platform.flatfile.com/getting-started)